2025 Bioelectronic Medicine Forum

 Jo Jo Platt, Senior Contributing Editor, Neurotech Reports

 Jo Jo Platt brings more than 10 years experience as a neurotechnology consulant to Neurotech Reports.
 As the founder and president of Platt & Associates, she has helped leadership identify new opportunities, transform organizations, and build teams from the ground up.
 Most recently, she was a strategic development consultant for the Feinstein Institute for Medical Research, where she helped identify and establish strategic partnerships in the emerging field of bioelectronic medicine and was instrumental in the launch of the Center for Bioelectronic Medicine.
-Previously, Jo Jo was communications director for eDigital, where she managed all internal and external communications and built braand recognition through tradeshows and consumer events.
+Previously, Jo Jo communications director for eDigital, where she managed all internal and external communications and built braand recognition through tradeshows and consumer events.
 Platt holds a bachelor's degree in communication and media studies from National University.
 She is currently the finance chair for the IEEE Engineering in Medicine and Biology Neural Engineering 2019 meeting.

 Victor Pikov, Ph.D., Contributing Editor, BioElectRx Business Report.